 An initial TRL assessment, and the basis for that assessment, shall be provided within 15 days of award for the critical technology developments of the activity.
+The TRL Assessment Spreadsheet is available in the ESTO e-book under "Information" and "File Templates."
 The TRL assessment shall be updated at least annually, more often if appropriate.